arrestoteles/lab-4-path-finder/README.md

 The `backPointer` is necessary for recreating the final path from the start node to the goal.
 More about this in Task 1b below.
-The very first entry will not have any previous entry, so then we set `lastEdge` and `baskPointer` to `null`.
+The very first entry will not have any previous entry, so we set `lastEdge` and `baskPointer` to `null`.

 Here is pseudocode of the simplest version of UCS: